 With a subscription model, the customer can enjoy regular and convenient renewals.
 Merchants can benefit from the on-going relationship with these customers who are increasing the value of the business with repeat orders.

 6.)
 Access Membership

 If you’ve ever used Amazon Prime’s free 2-day shipping for members only, then you’ve used an access membership.

-Access memberships give customers access to an online service who pay a recurring fee.
+Access memberships give customers access to an online service who pays a recurring fee.

-An access membership subscription works well with businesses who sell digital products or limit access to member-only perks & discounts.
+An access membership subscription works well with businesses selling digital products or limiting access to member-only perks & discounts.